-Many people tend to think that DWI charges aren’t really that big of an issue, provided the charge isn’t associated with a car accident or fatality.
-Those people, however, would be quite wrong.
-Law enforcement, prosecutors, judges, and other state employees take DWI charges in Cherry Hill, New Jersey very seriously.
-Those accused of violating sobriety laws when operating a motor vehicle can and do receive the maximum penalties allowed under state law, as judges may hope to deter recidivism or send a message to future impaired drivers.
+Many people tend to think that DWI charges aren’t really that big of an issue, provided the charge isn’t associated with a car accident or fatality, but in fact law enforcement, prosecutors, judges, and other state employees take DWI charges in Cherry Hill, New Jersey very seriously.
+Violating sobriety laws when operating a motor vehicle can receive the maximum penalties allowed under state law, as judges may hope to deter recidivism or send a message to future impaired drivers.

 While some people believe that DWI only applies to those operating a vehicle while under the influence of alcohol, DWI charges can also be leveled against those who operate a motor vehicle while under the influence of other drugs, from street drugs to prescription medication.
 DWI offenses can also be brought against someone who is operating a bicycle on a public road while under the influence of alcohol or drugs.
 Regardless of the scenario in which the arrest or citation took place, an experienced defense attorney who understands New Jersey DWI laws is the best way to minimize the impact of a DWI charge.

 Did you know that even first time offenders with no criminal record who are convicted or plead guilty to a DWI charge face incarceration, loss of their driver’s license, and alcohol education courses?
 That’s in addition to hundreds of dollars in fines.
 If the accused has a previous DWI conviction on record, the penalties become even steeper, going up to ten years suspension of their driver’s license and several months in prison?
 Even if the accused receives only the minimum punishment for their offense, the impact of losing their driving privileges can be long-lasting.